Effect-TS/io/docs/modules/Config/Provider.ts.md

 ## fromEnv

-A config provider that loads configuration from environment variables, using the default System service.
+A config provider that loads configuration from context variables, using the default System service.

 **Signature**